-Each part should be at least 500 words and in APA format. but please use appropriate citations when referencing sourced material.
-Use specific evidence, or references to course materials to support your reflections.
+Each part should be at least 500 words and in APA format, with appropriate citations when referencing sourced material.
+Use specific evidence or references to course materials to support your reflections.
+A template is provided for your reference and to assist with formatting.